Kyenret/iOS102-Project1-ScavengerHunt/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+I did not encounter significant challenges because the lab task effectively guided me through navigating the project for this unit.

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright [2024] [Kyenret Yakubu Ayuba]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.